July 13 @ 6:00 pm – 8:00 pm

 Delta Voices 2023 brings curators and artists together for a lively discussion on contemporary art in our region.

-In 2024, the Delta Exhibition will return to AMFA its a triennial in the newly expanded galleries.
+In 2024, the Delta Exhibition will return to AMFA as a triennial in the newly expanded galleries.
+Watch the announcement video.

 Meet the Artists

 Anthony Sonnenberg / Selected by the Arkansas Museum of Fine Arts

 Born in 1986 in Graham, Texas, Anthony Sonnenberg earned a BA with an emphasis in Italian and Art History in 2009 and an MFA in Sculpture from the University of Washington, Seattle in 2012.
 His work which ranges from porcelain to performance has been shown across the United States and Internationally.
 Sonnenberg lives and works in Fayetteville, Arkansas.

 Notable recent exhibitions include: State of the Art II, Crystal Bridges Museum of American Art, Bentonville, AR (2020); I’m Going to Dance the Way I Feel – Mindy Solomon Gallery, Miami, FL (2021) Ceramics Now – Galerie Italienne – Paris, France (2021) Cannons Hidden in Flowers, Gavlak Gallery, Los Angeles, CA (2023).